-Just Because is that weekly dose of melodrama that we didn’t know we needed.
-If you want a petty high school drama/romance then it has what you’re looking for.
+If you want a standard (and forgettable) high school drama/romance then Just Because has what you’re looking for.
 That is, as long as you can live with the alienating direction, subpar character art, and a crushingly depressing tone.
-The humor's cringe-inducing and never funny.
-At least the drama in the second half is a bit entertaining.
+The humor is cringe-inducing and never funny, but at least the melodrama in the second half is moderately entertaining.

-Just Because suffers from a lack of a vibrancy or liveliness.
-It has the bones of a good slice of life show but fails to come together in an engaging way.
+There can be beauty in simplicity, but nothing in Just Because is beautiful and everything is bland.
+While it has the bones of a good slice of life show, it fails to come together in an engaging way.

 High school can be quite an experience for most young people these days.
 I remember a time during my high school years when everything seems to feel different.
 It’s almost like setting foot into a new world with new opportunities.
 Friends, activities, relationships.
 It’s a place beyond just about learning but for people to build a future.
 While it isn’t like college for career building, it definitely gives the chance for opportunities, even for relationships.
 For Eita Izumi, he comes back from his hometown after 4 years as he reunites with his middle school friends.